 The publisher/editor is obliged to comply in particular with the following rules set out by the ISSN system:

 - The title must be explicitly stated in the header of the first page when the first page is displayed.
-Any change of the title during publication requires the assignment of a new ISSN.

 - The ISSN should be placed close to the title, possibly in the section on publishing data.